 Marquelle Lee is the Office Services Manager where he is responsible for organizing and coordinating office operations, procedures in order to ensure organizational effectiveness and efficiency.
 Before this current role he was a Membership Service Coordinator at the YMCA in Berkeley where he worked closely with the local neighborhoods to help build strong communities and healthy families.
 While pursuing his education in Business/ healthcare Management he hopes to continue this effort and make Oakland a better place to live and thrive.
 Marq is passionate about running and facing any fitness challenge that comes his way.
 He pursues this passion by participating in annual marathons to help bring awareness to the cause at hand and raise money for charities.
 Contact Marquelle Lee at marquelle [at] kaporcenter.org.

-Tiffany Price is the Strategic Partnerships and Grants Manager, helping ensure smooth processes and facilitating strong partnership development for the Kapor Center.
+Tiffany Price is the Community Engagement Manager, helping ensure smooth processes and facilitating strong partnership development for the Kapor Center.
 Prior to this role, Tiffany spent two years as the Education Program Fellow for The San Francisco Foundation where she helped manage the education grantmaking portfolio.
 Before philanthropy, Tiffany spent six years doing education policy research and evaluation, which fueled her desire to work more closely within her local community.
-She serves on the board of the Grants Managers Network and is Co-director of Northern California Grantmakers’ Family Philanthropy Exchange Steering Committee.
-Tiffany holds a Master’s degree in International Comparative Education from Stanford University and a Bachelor’s degree in Chemistry and International Studies from Emory University.
-Tiffany is an avid photographer who likes to capture life’s little unnoticed moments.
-She’s part of a choir, does solo gigs at weddings and events, and designs and makes jewelry as a hobby.
-Contact Tiffany Price at tiffany [at] kaporcenter.org.
+She is Co-director of Northern California Grantmakers’ Family Philanthropy Exchange Steering Committee, scholarship coordinator for The San Francisco Foundation’s Koshland Young Leader Award, and serves on the board of advisors for /dev/color, a non-profit organization that supports Silicon Valley Black software engineers.
+Tiffany is also a Ruby on Rails web developer and holds a Master’s degree in International Comparative Education from Stanford University and a Bachelor’s degree in Chemistry and International Studies from Emory University.
+Tiffany is an avid photographer who also sings in her spare time.
+You can contact Tiffany at tiffany [at] kaporcenter.org.

 Mark Wagner is happy to finally unite his passion for social justice with his professional life at the Kapor Center where he works as the Director of Accounting.
 Mark ignited his passion for social justice and human rights in 1995 while spending a year as a human rights observer with the Zapatistas in Mexico.
 He then concentrated on learning accounting and business so as to more effectively run his own non-profit organization, Dando la Mano, which provides financial planning to Latinos.
 While moonlighting in the non-profit world after college, Mark pursued an accounting career with PriceWaterhouseCoopers and later worked as a financial consultant for corporations throughout the Bay Area.
 To escape the corporate life Mark volunteered as treasurer on the boards of several non-profits, currently with the Ella Baker Center for Human Rights.
 Mark left corporate America behind him for good when he joined the Kapor Center in 2008.
 He loves to dance but cautions aging breakdancers not to try anything too ambitious once they approach 40 which he has learned the hard way.
 Contact Mark Wagner at mark [at] kaporcenter.org.